sandeepku/WikiArcNodeJS/README.md

 Anyone and everyone is welcome to contribute.

-## TODO
+## Todo
 * [MongoDB]Remove the hardcoding for the collection name, currently only supports "wikilocation" as the collection name.
-* [MongoDB]Optimize the mongodb to have a reader and a writer connection to optimize the read and write.
+* [MongoDB]Connection optimizer for the mongodb, have a seperate connection for reading and writing.
+As of now, this only has a single connection to one instance of the mongodb.

 ## Licensing